alantump/alantump.github.io/projects.md

+---
+layout: page
+title: Projects
+#subtitle:
+#cover-img: /assets/img/canada.jpg
+#thumbnail-img: /assets/img/thumb.png
+#share-img: /assets/img/path.jpg
+#tags: [books, test]
+#author: Sharon Smith and Barry Simpson
+---

-# Research Projects Understanding Social Dynamics
+# Research Projects
 ## Understanding Social Dynamics

 Collective dynamics play a key role in everyday decision-making.
 Whether social influence promotes the spread of accurate information and ultimately results in adaptive behavior or leads to false information cascades and maladaptive social contagion strongly depends on the cognitive mechanisms underlying social interactions.
 A powerful tool to better understand the cognitive processes driving the temporal dynamics in collective decision making is cognitive modeling.
 Recently, I developed a social version of the drift diffusion model (DDM).
 The DDM assumes that individuals accumulate evidence over time until they research a decision threshold and decide.
 The dynamic social version of the DDM accounts for multiple individuals simultaneously accumulating evidence whereby the choices of one individual enters the evidence accumulation of other, undecided, individuals.
 We tested the model in an experiment showing that the model was able to recover the dynamics of the complete social decision-making process, accurately capturing how individuals integrate personal and social information dynamically over time.
 Using process models is a powerful tool to understand social and collective decision making, by linking (cognitive) processes at the individual and collective level. ([Read more](https://www.science.org/doi/10.1126/sciadv.abb0266)).